-How to cook fresh Crockpot green beans with bacon, vegetarian or canned is here!
-A super easy slow cooker recipe that is cheap to make and a healthy vegetable side dish for the holidays.
+This is how to cook fresh Crockpot green beans without bacon!
+It’s a super easy slow cooker recipe that is cheap to make and a healthy vegetable side dish for the holidays.

 A close-up image of crockpot-cooked green beans seasoned with chopped onions and herbs.
 A fork is piercing several of the green beans, and the dish appears to be served on a white plate.